 *Replace with cauliflower and this should be GAPS-friendly.
 Or just for fun!

-Then, add the potatoes.
-Set the timer for 10 minutes and turn the soup up to medium high.
+Step 3: Set a timer for 10 minutes and turn the soup up to medium high.
 It needs to boil, but not too hard.

-Add the broccoli and the sea salt (I started with 1/2 tsp.) and turn the timer on for 10 more minutes.
+Step 4: Add the broccoli and 1/2 tsp. sea salt and set the timer for 10 more minutes.

-Now it’s done, time to serve!
 This should make about 4 servings, medium-sized bowls.
 If you have a very hungry or larger family you might want to double it, or serve it also with some crusty bread or in a sourdough bread bowl something.
-I might have made chocolate chip bread after dinner….